On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

-\begin{proof} To keep things simple, we will use as a black box the fact that reachability in undirected graphs can be decided in logspace \cite{Reingold}.
+\begin{proof} To keep things simple, we will use as a black box the fact that reachability in undirected graphs can be decided in log-space \cite{Reingold}.
 We assume that the vertices have some arbitrary ordering $\sigma$.

 For now, assume that the given graph is connected.